EzraBK/roboclaw_driver/README.md

 A ROS node providing a driver interface to the Roboclaw motor controller.

+GEORGE-EDIT: and an added node "motor_control" that prepares the commands to send to that interface.
+Essentially a Twist (base linear velocity and angular velocity setpoint) -> Wheel speed command bridge.

+## Motor Control ...GEORGE-EDIT
+Feel free to read the other section before this so it makes more sense

+I used this particular repo because it allows greater configurability over the drive motors

+The launch files roboclaw.launch and stub.launch (for testing without the roboclaw) will now launch nodes for each roboclaw controller used and the motor controller node with options

+* `robot_cmd_topic` - topic that twist messages will appear on
+* `motor_config` - String specifing config eg "2WD" and "4WD"
+* `base_width` - Width between the wheels in mm
+* `ticks_per_meter` - The number of encoder ticks per meter of movement straight forwards
+* `max_secs` - Maximum time before the motor automatically stops after a command in seconds

+The launch files will show the relevant edits for a 4WD configuration although this is not yet implemented by the motor control node

 ## Why another ROS Roboclaw driver?
 There are several existing ROS nodes for the roboclaw, including: